HarshitDaftary/AnuKit/SSR_ARCHITECTURE.md

-# OptimUI SSR-First Architecture
+# AnuKit SSR-First Architecture

 ## Overview
-This document outlines the Server-Side Rendering (SSR) first architecture for OptimUI, ensuring optimal performance, hydration, and compatibility with modern React frameworks like Next.js and Remix.
+This document outlines the Server-Side Rendering (SSR) first architecture for AnuKit, ensuring optimal performance, hydration, and compatibility with modern React frameworks like Next.js and Remix.

 ## Core SSR Principles